Smudging Policy

 Responsibilities and Accountability

-- Ensuring the development, review and availability of this Policy and associated procedures.
+- Ensuring the development, review and availability of this policy and associated procedures.

 Wabnode Centre for Indigenous Services is responsible for: